Happy0/ssb-chess/README.md

 ## Chess Chat
 Type `ssb_chess_chat`

-Note: the content of the message is encrypted using [`sbot.private.publish`](https://ssbc.github.io/docs/scuttlebot/howto-publish-encrypted-messages.html) with an array of the IDs of the players of the game as the `recipients` parameter.
+*Note*: the content of the message is encrypted using [`sbot.private.publish`](https://ssbc.github.io/docs/scuttlebot/howto-publish-encrypted-messages.html) with an array of the IDs of the players of the game as the `recipients` parameter.

 ### Fields
 * root - the original game invite message key.